Frequently Asked Questions

 How Will My Baby Be Tested?

 A sample of blood is taken by pricking the baby's heel.
-This sample is then placed on special paper, which is sent to the State Laboratory for testing.
+This sample is then placed on special paper, which is sent to the state laboratory for testing.
 The lab uses this one sample of blood to test for all of the disorders.
-The sample is usually taken on the day the baby is discharged from the hospital.
+The sample is usually taken between 24 and 48 hours of age, although it may be collected sooner in some cases.

 Your baby's blood is tested for the following disorders: